CCI-MOC/kumo-leasing/instructions.md

 * Nodes **will be** automatically powered down and taken away from your project once the lease expires.

-* For provisioning, we connect `em1` to the bmi provisioning network natively.
+* For provisioning, we connect `em1` to the bmi provisioning network natively (happens automatically)

-* To connect your node to internet, connect any of your nics to the `internet` network either natively or as a tagged network.
-Making it tagged would require you to do some additional configuration on your node.
-Recommended way to do is to connect em2 to `internet` natively.
-If you know what you are doing, you can ignore this section.

 * If you require a public IP address for your node, email kumo@lists.massopen.cloud